AmazingBooks/Key-Concepts-in-Javascript/README.md

   - **Settled, Resolved** -  after the event has happen;
   - **Fulfilled** - when the promise what settled, resolved successful;
   - **Rejected** - if there was an error;
+In more practical terms we can Produce and Consume Promises; so when we produce a Promise we create a new Promise and send the result using that Promise, than when we consume it, we can use callback functions for fulfillment or rejection of that promises.